mlab-upenn/f110-vesc-docs/README.md

 <img src="images/mech_base_allen_screws.jpg" width="400">
 <img src="images/mech_base_screws_attached.jpg" width="400">

-Next, install two threaded 14mm standoffs into the front holes in the car base.
+Next, install two threaded 14mm standoffs into the front holes in the car base (you might need to use the nosepliers for this).
 Don't mount the chassis to the car yet since we still need to mount the Jetson and power board to the chassis.

 <img src="images/mech_base_front_screws_attached.jpg" width="400">

 ## Installing the Power Board, Jetson, and LIDAR Standoffs

-Mount 4 standoffs to the black laser-cut chassis in the position shown below.
+Mount 4 45mm standoffs to the black laser-cut chassis in the position shown below.
 Thread the provided 10mm Phillips head screws through the drill holes and screw them into the standoffs to secure them.

 (**Important:** The chassis has a smooth, glossy side and a rougher side.
 Ensure the standoffs are mounted on the glossy side, with the screws on the rough side.
 Otherwise, the power board won't fit when you try to mount it.)

 <img src="images/mech_power_screws_front.jpg" width="400">
 <img src="images/mech_power_screws_back.jpg" width="400">

-Do the same for the Jetson with four more 35mm standoffs, also mounted on the glossy side.
+Do the same for the Jetson with four more 45mm standoffs, also mounted on the glossy side.
 For the Jetson, ensure the standoffs are mounted near the **left** cut-out oval on the chassis, not the right one.

 <img src="images/mech_jetson_screws_front.jpg" width="400">